google/zetasql/docs/array_functions.md

 +--------------------------+
 ```

-In this example, `OFFSET` gets the second value in each array and
+In the following example, `OFFSET` gets the second value in each array and
 concatenates them.

 ```sql